jessy-p/wp-ai-product-finder/README.md

 **Vector databases** make this possible by converting text into mathematical representations called embeddings.
 Each product description becomes a list of numbers that capture its semantic meaning.
 Similar products have similar number patterns, allowing the database to find related items based on meaning rather than just keywords.

 **Pinecone** is a cloud-based vector database where we can upload our product catalog and get instant semantic search capabilities.
-Each product's name, description, and attributes are processed through an embedding model and converted into a n-dimensional vector that captures its semantic meaning, then stored in Pinecone for fast similarity search.
+Each product's name, description, and attributes are processed through Pinecone and converted into an embedding that captures its semantic meaning.
+These embeddings are stored for fast similarity search.

-**Setup Process:** A Python script was used to read the WooCommerce CSV file.
-Each product was processed through Pinecone's `llama-text-embed-v2` embedding model to generate 1024-dimensional vectors.
-The vectors are then uploaded to Pinecone along with product data (name, description, price, categories, attributes etc.).
-The index `woocommerce-products` is configured for cosine similarity search to find semantically related products.
+**Indexing Process:** When you sync your catalog from the settings page, the plugin reads your WooCommerce products directly and constructs rich text representations combining product names, descriptions, categories, attributes, and tags.
+These are batch-processed through Pinecone's `llama-text-embed-v2` embedding model to generate 1024-dimensional vectors.
+The vectors are uploaded to Pinecone along with product metadata (name, description, price, SKU, categories, attributes, etc.) into an auto-generated index configured for cosine similarity search to find semantically related products.

 ![Pinecone index](assets/pinecone-index.png)